CortexIntelligentAutomation/docs/content/en/docs/2025.1/getting-started/on-premise/install-innovation-only/single-server-without-ha/installation/install-application-server.md

 # {{% param title %}}

 This guide describes how to install the Application Server components on the server.
-Please ensure that the [Pre-Installation steps for installing {{% ctx %}}][] have been completed before starting this installation.
+Please ensure that the [Pre-Installation steps for installing {{% ctx %}} Innovation][] have been completed before starting this installation.

 ## Install Microsoft .NET Framework 4.7.2